 CE marking: implications for timber products

-This Wood Information Sheet is under review in 2021 following the UK's exit from the EU.
+This Wood Information Sheet is under review following the UK's exit from the EU.
 Attached to the front of the document is a technical bulletin explaining UKCA marking.

 This Wood Information Sheet explains the legal basis behind CE marking and the requirement to comply with the EU Construction Products Directive.
 The role of 'Harmonised standards' and CE marking in demonstrating compliance with the CPD is discussed.